 A helmet is one of the essential protective gear to have when engaging in skateboarding.
 Statistics show that a good helmet will reduce the chances of head injury in an accident by about 88%!

 Thus, it’s pivotal to get the best skateboard helmet that can fully protect you in case of an emergency.

-So, in this post, we will take you through the importance of a helmet, give you great options to choose and introduce you with the best stuff in market.
-And the buying guide at the end that will help you make an informed choice.
+So, in this post, we will take you through the importance of a helmet, give you great options to choose and introduce you to the best stuff on market.
+And the buying guide at the end will help you make an informed choice.

 However, you will find that the benefits of wearing a helmet far outweigh any momentary discomfort you may endure.